Brown Hotel: History

 Like much of the rest of the nation, economic recovery began in the buildup to World War II.
 Thousands of soldiers passing through from Fort Knox would stay in the area, and the hotel would frequently be filled to capacity.
 The week of the Kentucky Derby was and still is the most successful week of every year; celebrities such as The Duke of Windsor, Harry Truman, Elizabeth Taylor, Joan Crawford, Gene Autry, Eva Marie Saint, and Muhammad Ali have stayed here during this time.

 As the city declined in the 1960s and 1970s, the fortunes of The Brown declined as well.
 Though $1.5 million was spent in 1965 to modernize the Brown and another downtown hotel, attendance remained low.
-Then on March 20, 1969, James Graham Brown died, leading to the further decline of the hotel, and in 1971 after financial shortfalls The Brown closed.
+Then on March 20, 1969, James Graham Brown died, leading to the further decline of the hotel, and in 1971, after financial shortfalls, The Brown closed.
 The building was sold to the Louisville Public Schools and became the headquarters for the city school system.
 When Louisville and Jefferson County schools merged in 1975 the new school system used the county schools' VanHoose Education Center as its headquarters and the Brown Education Center housed other school administrative offices.

 The city of Louisville began to make many moves to revitalize the downtown area in the 1980s.
 As part of this project the "Broadway Group" was formed, which acquired The Brown from Jefferson County Public Schools and began its renovation in 1983.
-The schools took a toll on the building; however, the grand public rooms were spared and were able to be saved.
-After the restoration of the hotel it was reopened as a Hilton Hotel.
-In 1993 the hotel was purchased by the Camberley Hotel Company, which furthered the restoration and returned the hotel to its former glory, although the once two-story Bluegrass Room became a single-story room with three other meeting rooms overhead.
-Another alteration made to the hotel was the demolition of the dividing wall in every other room thus doubling the size of each guest room and taking the hotel from 600 rooms to its present 294 guest rooms.
+The schools took a toll on the building, but the grand public rooms were spared and were able to be saved.
+The Brown was then restored and reopened as a Hilton Hotel.
+In 1993, the hotel was purchased by the Camberley Hotel Company, which furthered the restoration and returned the hotel to its former glory, although the once two-story Bluegrass Room became a single-story room with three other meeting rooms overhead.
+Another alteration made to the hotel was the demolition of the dividing wall in every other room, thus doubling the size of each guest room and taking the hotel from 600 guest rooms to its present 294.
 After the restorations and alterations were completed, Camberley sold the hotel to its present owner, 1859 Historic Hotels LTD, based in Galveston, Texas, in 2006.